Rational Inattention in Games: Experimental Evidence (with Daniel Martin), Experimental Economics, 27 (2024), No. 4, 715–742.

 To investigate whether attention responds rationally to strategic incentives, we experimentally implement a buyer-seller game in which a fully informed seller makes a take-it-or-leave-it offer to a buyer who faces cognitive costs to process information about the offer's value.
 We isolate the impact of seller strategies on buyer attention by exogenously varying the seller's outside option, which leads sellers to price high more often.
 We find that buyers respond by making fewer mistakes conditional on value, which suggests that buyers exert higher attentional effort in response to the increased strategic incentives for paying attention.
 We show that a standard model of rational inattention based on Shannon mutual information cannot fully explain this change in buyer behavior.
 However, we identify another class of rational inattention models consistent with this behavioral pattern.
 [Data and Analysis Files] [Appendix]

-Human Responses to AI Oversight: Evidence from Centre Court (with Romain Gauriot, Lionel Page, and Daniel Martin)
+Human Responses to AI Oversight: Evidence from Centre Court (with Romain Gauriot, Lionel Page, and Daniel Martin), Under review

-Selected Coverage: The Economist - Kellogg Insight - CBC Radio - Communications ACM - Novigi - Social Warming
+Selected Coverage: The Economist - Kellogg Insight - Forbes - CBC Radio - Communications ACM

 Extended abstract at EC'24, 15-Minute Presentation at Wharton [Video]